Freight Shipping from Pittsburgh to Dallas

 How much does it cost to ship freight from Pittsburgh to Dallas?

-Full truckload (FTL) rates from Pittsburgh, PA to Dallas, TX currently range from $2,989-$3,684 for a standard dry van load over the 1,390-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to Dallas, TX currently range $2,989-$3,684 (roughly $2.16-$2.66 per mile over 1,390 miles).
 LTL shipments typically cost $965-$1,582 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to Dallas?